kindelia-archive/Kindelia/README.md

 This is a Litereum block with 3 transactions.
 The first declares a type called "Nat", the second declares bond (function) called "double", and the third evaluates the expression `double(3)` (with natural numbers).
-This pure block does nothing interesting, but stateful transactions can be performed with effects.
+The result, `6`, will be logged for everyone to see.
+Note that, since Litereum transactions are type-checked on-chain, it is impossible for this `eval` block to output a non-numeric value.
+Similarly, cross-bond communication is guaranteed to be type sound.

 Since Litereum's core language is pure, it wouldn't be capable of performing effectiful or stateful operations.
 That's why it also has a built-in Effect